-In order to strengthen the capacities of MoPH at central and local levels to respond to primary health care needs, the expansion of the MoPH-PHCC network to up to 250 centers is prioritized to ensure greater geographical coverage and accessibility of vulnerable populations to quality primary health care services at affordable cost.20 Moreover, support is needed in terms of human resources at MoPH central and local levels as well as PHCCs which are understaffed and overloaded.
+In order to strengthen the capacities of MoPH at central and local levels to respond to primary health care needs, the expansion of the MoPH-PHCC network to up to 250 centers is prioritized to ensure greater geographical coverage and accessibility of vulnerable populations to quality primary health care services at affordable cost.
+Moreover, support is needed in terms of human resources at MoPH central and local levels as well as PHCCs which are understaffed and overloaded.
 This includes staffing for the MoPH-National Mental Health Programme as well as staffing for polio surveillance.
 The provision of equipment is also needed to respond to needs but also to replace old and deteriorating equipment.
 Additionally, staff capacity building is needed through ongoing training, follow-up and supervision according to identified gaps.
+These trainings will include modules on soft skills, identification and referral of survivors of sexual and gender-based violence and survivorcentered approaches with a focus on privacy and confidentiality.
+Other trainings aim to build the capacity of health providers on mental health, family planning, maternal and child health, vaccine management, etc. The sector will encourage an equal ratio of female/male staff trained.

-These trainings will include modules on soft skills21, identification and referral of survivors of sexual and gender-based violence and survivorEven more so, the sector will focus on capacity building trainings as well as monitoring of key quality indicators for improved quality of care through increased coordination between partners and the use of common tools.
+Even more so, the sector will focus on capacity building trainings as well as monitoring of key quality indicators for improved quality of care through increased coordination between partners and the use of common tools.

 Additionally, the Health sector has prioritized, along with MoPH, exploring ways to support the expansion of the existing health information system (HIS).
 Through the WB supported project at MoPH-PHCC level, electronic medical files for the beneficiaries of the WB project have been established, along with a medications electronic monitoring system, known as PHENICs.
 The expansion of this electronic health information system is planned for an additional 150 PHC centers in the coming two years.
-23 Further expansion of the health information system is envisioned in both the number of health facilities reporting in a harmonized way within the MoPH HIS (i.e. tools and indicators) as well as the quality (relevance, accuracy, completeness, timeliness, etc.) of the data reported and generated.
+Further expansion of the health information system is envisioned in both the number of health facilities reporting in a harmonized way within the MoPH HIS (i.e. tools and indicators) as well as the quality (relevance, accuracy, completeness, timeliness, etc.) of the data reported and generated.
 This will ensure that regular access to data is available which will support proactive management of future healthcare priorities.
 Another indicator which will be used is "# of facilities reporting on the MoPH HIS".

-Yet, with time, and as the MoPH capacities are strengthened, the institutional support progressively decrease.
+Yet, with time, and as the MoPH capacities are strengthened, the institutional support shall progressively decrease.